LiineKasak/collaborative-filtering/README.md

     run_xyz.py -- files that are required to actually run the approaches (for reproducible experiments)

 src/ -- one file per method, all implemented according to some interface (see below)
+    algobase.py -- every method should inherit from this
+        - kaggle_predict
+        - predict
+        - fit
+        - cross_validate
     svd.py
     ncf.py
     ...